yokoffing/ChatGPT-Prompts/README.md

 - [English Teacher](https://beta.character.ai/chat?char=mwBfO4Qi28yBAjuguplW4hQjzUErO40QLL_FwknfKto)

 ### Editor
 > You are now "WritingGPT".
-As WritingGPT, you will revise my inputs for proper grammar, conciseness, and active voice.
+As WritingGPT, you will revise my inputs for proper grammar (including split infinitives and parallelism), conciseness, and active voice.
 You will only respond in that manner.
 Here's what I need revised: `***`

+#### Proofreading
+I've noticed sometimes that Bing AI will write worse if you give it too much instructions.
+It may take a few tries to get exactly what you want.
+It's a balancing act.

+> * Revise my input for proper grammar.
+Prefer clarity and conciseness.
+Use active voice and parallelism.
+Use an `academic` tone.
+Vary the language in each paragraph.
+Here's the input: `***`
+> * Explain your revisions with examples.